 Do Take Breaks When You Need Them

-Your divorce lawyer in Tacoma, WA, might advise you to take a break whenever you start feeling overwhelmed or like your emotions are getting the better of you.
+Your divorce lawyer in Tacoma, might advise you to take a break whenever you start feeling overwhelmed or like your emotions are getting the better of you.
 You can use that time to phone your friend or to ask questions of professionals such as your accountant or a child psychologist for advice.

 Do Schedule an Additional Mediation Session if You Need To